-This recipe is adapted from Jamie Oliver's cookbook "The Naked Chef Takes Off" (Hyperion, 2001).
+This pasta recipe is adapted from Jamie Oliver's cookbook "The Naked Chef Takes Off."
+(Hyperion, 2001).

 Combine flours and mound on a clean work surface, forming a well in the center.
 Add eggs and yolks to well; beat until smooth with a fork.
 Gradually work flour into eggs.
 Continue to stir with fork until all of the flour has been incorporated.

 Begin working dough with your hands to form a ball.
 Clean work surface of any loose bits of dough.
 Lightly flour surface; knead dough until smooth and elastic, about 10 minutes.
 Cover with plastic wrap, and let rest in refrigerator for at least 1 1/2 hours.

 Divide dough into 4 pieces.
 Working with one piece at a time and keeping remaining pieces covered, flatten dough into a disc narrower than pasta-machine opening.
 Lightly dust dough with flour, and roll through the widest setting.
 Fold dough in half crosswise; pass through machine again.
 Repeat 4 or 5 times, running it through remaining settings until it is about 1/16 inch thick.